 Ubuntu is known for its sturdiness in terms of security, but it still a good idea to take definite measures towards the protection of your privacy while connected to the internet on Ubuntu.

 This can be attained with a powerful VPN service that is also affordable for Ubuntu like Surfshark which offers a free trial for 30 days (money-back guarantee).
 Although there are numerous free VPN services available, a lot of these are unsafe and some can even be dangerous for your security.

 In this article, I will mention only those free VPNs for Ubuntu that are safe and legitimate for privacy-focused users.

 Best Free VPN Services for Ubuntu

-The following VPNs are are capable services that are compatible with Ubuntu releases 14.04 and onwards and many of these are great as free Linux VPNs as well.
-However, these services have serious limitations which make them feasible for very specific use cases.
+The following VPNs are capable services that are compatible with Ubuntu releases 14.04 and onwards and many of these are great as free Linux VPNs as well.
+However, these services have serious limitations that make them feasible for very specific use cases.

 If you’re looking for a VPN with all advanced features unlocked, you’ll be much better of with a paid VPN service as recommended in this VPN for Linux article.